 Virtual Yoga and Pranayama

 Hatha Flow Find the rhythm of your breath and let yourself ride it as you let go of everything else.
-Yoga is a sacred space where we come to meet ourselves and Hatha Flow offers that liminal experience where stillness and movement meet.
+Yoga is a sacred space where we come to meet ourselves and Hatha Flow offers that liminal experience where stillness and movement co-exist side to side and within each other.
 Expect to look deep within during my classes, expect to be challenged, but also to feel held and supported and above all connected.

 Yin Yoga is a practice of opening up and letting go.
 Finding stillness is a brave and radical act and although Yin Yoga Asana from the outside may look less ‘advanced’ than handstands or the splits, the opposite is true for most of us.
 It is a practice that allows us to let go not just of physical tension, but also of the voice of our ego and invites us to do less and feel more.
 As we surrender often we find bliss.

 Prenatal Hatha Yoga Pregnancy is a powerful time to tap into a deeper understanding of our bodies and minds and my prenatal classes are there as a space to explore that realm and access the tools that will be essential for the journey ahead.
 Hatha Yoga and Pranayama offer countless ways to support the pregnant yogi in the physical, emotional and energetic changes (and challenges!) that arrive with the transition of holding and birthing life.
 Indeed, like nothing else yoga nurtures those connections between body, mind and spirit – connections we depends on as we birth our babies and become reborn ourselves as parents.
 Let yourself move through this journey whilst feeling grounded, strong, secure and at peace.
 I teach prenatal yoga that is suitable for yogis in all trimesters, with or without previous experience of Hatha Yoga.